 Plasma cells protect the body against infections by producing antibodies.
 But these plasma cells, called myeloma cells, grow out of control and produce an abnormal antibody instead, called M protein, which can cause multiple complications.

 While myeloma remains without a cure, its prognosis — or its likely course — has improved greatly in recent years due to the increased number of available treatments that can help in its effective management.

-Several factors influence the prognosis of myeloma.
-These include prognostic indicators, survival statistics, myeloma staging, minimal residue disease, and relapsed and refractory disease.
+Several factors influence outcomes for myeloma patients, including prognostic indicators that help with myeloma staging, minimal residual disease, and relapsed and refractory disease.

-Staging of myeloma during diagnosis determines the extent of cancer progression and is important when devising an effective treatment plan.
-There are two systems of myeloma staging: the international staging system and the Durie-Salmon staging system.
+Staging of myeloma during diagnosis determines the extent of cancer progression and spread, and is important in deciding an effective treatment plan.
+Two methods are used to stage myeloma: the revised international staging system and the Durie-Salmon staging system.